tkshnwesper/JMdict-Parser/README.md

 #### How it works

-That's the thing here.
-The library that I'm using for parsing the XML data converts it into a Javascript object, and then I write that object to a JSON file.
+It simply reads the JMdict file into a Javascript object and writes that object into a file.

 #### Characteristics of the output

-The JSON file can be read easily for future use, and it is even ~25% smaller than the original XML file!
+The JSON file can be read easily for future use, and it is even **~25% smaller** than the original XML file!

-## Structure of JSON
+## Structure of JSON output

 The JSON file is essentially an array of `entry` objects.
 Here's what one random `entry` object looks like: